Ryan-Carloso/API-autoSocialForge/README.md

 ## Features

 - **Multi-Group Support**: Configure different account groups (e.g., Football, Gym) with separate content sources.
-- **AI Content Generation**: Uses Google Gemini API to generate captions and image text overlays based on topics.
+- **AI Content Generation**: Uses Google Gemini API or OpenAI (GPT-4o) to generate captions and image text overlays based on topics.
 - **Hybrid Content (Image/Video)**:
   - **Smart Conversion**: Randomly decides (50/50 chance) whether a post will be a carousel of **Static Images** or **Silent Videos** (5-second clips).
   - **Batch Consistency**: Ensures each carousel is either *all* videos or *all* images for a consistent viewer experience.